kyg0910/Lipschitz-Continuous-Autoencoders-in-Application-to-Anomaly-Detection/README.md

 ## Explanations about argments

 a (or attribute): attribute class in experiments with CelebA.
-Default value is 0.
+Default value is 0.<br/>
 C (or lipschitzconstant): Lipschitz constant ('K' in the equation (2) in the manuscript) in experiments with LCAE.
-Default value is 0.95. c (or contamratio): contaminated ratio in training set.
+Default value is 0.95.<br/>
+c (or contamratio): contaminated ratio in training set.
 Default value is 0.
-Possible choices are 0 and 5. d (or decide): number or list of experiment.
-Possible choices are 'int' and 'list'.
+Possible choices are 0 and 5.<br/>
+d (or decide): number or list of experiment.
+Possible choices are 'int' and 'list'.<br/>
 dataset: the name of the dataset you want to run the experiment on.
-Possible choices are 'kdd99', 'mnist', 'fmnist', and 'celeba'.
+Possible choices are 'kdd99', 'mnist', 'fmnist', and 'celeba'.<br/>
 degree: degree of L-p norm in experiments with ALAD.
-Default value is 1. e (or epoch): number of epochs.
-Default value is 50.
+Default value is 1.<br/>
+e (or epoch): number of epochs.
+Default value is 50.<br/>
 enable_dzz: enable dzz discriminator in experiments with ALAD.
-Default value is True.
+Default value is True.<br/>
 enable_early_stop: enable early_stopping in experiments with ALAD.
-Default value is True.
+Default value is True.<br/>
 enable_sm: enable TF summaries in experiments with ALAD.
-Default value is True. g (or gpu): which gpu to use.
-Default value is 0.
+Default value is True.<br/>
+g (or gpu): which gpu to use.
+Default value is 0.<br/>
 m: mode/method for discriminator loss in experiments with ALAD.
 Possible choices are 'cross-e' and 'fm'.
-Default value is 'fm'. m (or mmdweight): mmd loss weight ('lambda' in the equation (2) in the manuscript) in experiments with LCAE.
-Default value is 0.0.
+Default value is 'fm'.<br/>
+m (or mmdweight): mmd loss weight ('lambda' in the equation (2) in the manuscript) in experiments with LCAE.
+Default value is 0.0.<br/>
 model: the model name of the example you want to run.
-Possible choices are 'lcae', 'svdd', and 'alad'.
+Possible choices are 'lcae', 'svdd', and 'alad'.<br/>
 N (or normalclass): normal class in experiments on MNIST, Fashion-MNIST, and CelebA.
 Possible choices are 0, 1, ..., 9 in MNIST and Fashion-MNIST, and-1 and 1 in CelebA.
-Default value is 0. n (or number): number or list of experiment.
-Default value is 10.
+Default value is 0.<br/>
+n (or number): number or list of experiment.
+Default value is 10.<br/>
 sn: enable spectral_norm in experiments with ALAD.
-Default value is True. t (or tsne): tsne for original/reconstructed data in experiments with LCAE.
-Default value is False. l (or lipschitzweight): Lipschitz loss weight ('phi' in the equation (2) in the manuscript) in experiments with LCAE.
-Default value is 0.0.
+Default value is True.<br/>
+t (or tsne): tsne for original/reconstructed data in experiments with LCAE.
+Default value is False.<br/>
+l (or lipschitzweight): Lipschitz loss weight ('phi' in the equation (2) in the manuscript) in experiments with LCAE.
+Default value is 0.0.<br/>
 w: weight in experiments with ALAD.
-Default value is 0.1.
+Default value is 0.1.<br/>

 ## Reproducibility